 You may apply for absentee ballots for one election, for several elections, or for all elections during the calendar year in which the application is submitted.

 An absentee ballot must be received by the county election board before 7:00 pm on Election Day to be counted.

-If you become incapacitated after 5:00 pm on the Tuesday preceding an election, you may receive an absentee ballot through special emergency procedures.
+If you become incapacitated after 5:00 pm on the third Monday (15 days) before an election, you may receive an absentee ballot through special emergency procedures.
 You must make a written request to the county election board.
-The request must be accompanied by a statement from a doctor stating you are incapacitated and will be unable to vote in person on Election Day.
+The request must be accompanied by a statement from a doctor saying you are incapacitated and will be unable to vote in person on Election Day.
 Your request and the doctor's statement must be taken to the county election board office by the person you choose.
 This person becomes your agent.
 The county election board can provide a form to be used for both your request and the doctor's statement.
 The agent will receive your ballot and will deliver it to you.
 After you mark the ballot, the agent must return it to the county election board office before 7:00 pm on Election Day.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.